randilt/react-animate-onview/README.md

   - `"rotateIn"`
 - `duration` (optional): The duration of the animation in seconds.
 Default is 0.5.
 - `delay` (optional): The delay before the animation starts in seconds.
 Default is 0.
+- `staggerDelay` (optional): The delay between each child element's animation when using staggered animations.
+Default is 0.1.
 - `viewportOnce` (optional): If true, the animation only happens once when the element comes into view.
 Default is false.
 - `viewportAmount` (optional): The amount of the element that needs to be in view before the animation triggers.
 Default is 0.1.